The 1080 Paintings Project:

 As I considered numbers, 100 paintings didn’t feel like enough of a marathon for me.
 When I considered doing 1,000 paintings, that’s when I felt the pang of excitement mixed with a touch of terror, a recipe that always lets me know I’m on the right track with a new idea.
 One thousand and felt much more like a marathon to me.
 One thousand felt exactly like the reaction I get whenever I have considered doing a running marathon: no way can I do that.
 One thousand seemed even likely impossible, considering all the other responsibilities on my plate.

 When I got up to 1,000, it was a natural step to round up to 1,080, which is the sacred number 108 multiplied by 10.
 In many spiritual and mystical traditions, especially in Buddhism, the number 108 represents the infinite, and is said to contain the dimensions of the universe.
 I’m not a scholar on these things, but the number 1080 just felt right as I sat with it.

 I think people should see what they want to see in these pieces.
 For some, they see a Buddha.
 In fact, so many people see these as little Buddha figures that my shorthand name for this project became simply, The Buddha Project.

 The Buddhist traditions teach about developing our Buddha nature.
 This is done, in large part, through the practice of meditation.

 Meditation is an act of observing the mind and body without judgment, without interpretation.
 The meditator is literally sitting there, watching the mind.
 Breathing, and coming back to the present moment.

-The act of mediation is one of those things that is simple, and yet not easy.
+The act of meditation is one of those things that is simple, and yet not easy.
 Especially after five minutes or thirty minutes, day after day for one, two, five, ten, thirty days.